 But I can still grow things.

-I definitely plan on a garden next year, which will be an adventure since the last thing I grew was a Chia Pet.
-Shenanigans will undoubtedly ensue.
+I definitely plan on a garden next year, which will be an adventure since the last thing I grew was a Chia Pet

 The pleasure of eating should be an extensive pleasure, not that of the mere gourmet.
 People who know the garden in which their vegetables have grown and know that the garden is healthy will remember the beauty of the growing plants, perhaps in the dewy first light of morning when gardens are at their best.